-- Complete the Orientation Workshop for Interpreters in the Nevada Courts. - Pass the NCSC Written Exam with a minimum score of 80%. - Pass the NCSC Oral Examination with a minimum score of 60% in all sections. - Score 8 or Advanced Low-level in the Oral Proficiency Interview for candidates testing in a language for which there is not an NCSC Oral Examination. - Provide verification of Nevada courtroom observation (40 hours in total for previous 12 months). - Submit a Nevada Conditionally Approved Application Request. - Submit two fingerprint cards; for a background check to be conducted prior to working in Nevada courts and successfully pass the criminal history check. - Pay filing and processing fee as noted in the current fee schedule. - A passport size photograph. - Has sworn to the oath set forth in NRS 50.054 (see Section 4.5.2 below) and the Canons set forth in the Code of Professional Responsibility for Interpreters in Nevada Courts, administered by a judge holding office within the State of Nevada, an officer of the court, or judge's designee. - The Nevada Supreme Court will invite candidates eligible for the Conditionally Approved level to submit an application to the Nevada Supreme Court.
-Conditionally approved interpreters may work in Nevada Courts.
-Conditionally Approved interpreters are called for work "only when there is a finding of a lack of a credentialed resource on the record." - Candidates designated "Conditionally Approved" may remain in that status no longer than two years from the date the candidate is approved by the Nevada Supreme Court.
-If the candidate does not attempt to successfully pass the Oral Examinations during that time period, their Conditionally Approved designation will not be extended. - Candidates may have their designation extended at the discretion of the program for an additional two years. - Training Requirements for Conditionally Approved Designation: 6 credits.
-To be approved by the Nevada Supreme Court, 2 of the 6 credits must include ethics.
+- Completed the Nevada Written Orientation Workshop for Court Interpreters in the Nevada Courts. - Pass the NCSC Written Exam with a minimum score of 80%. - Completed the Oral Orientation Workshop for Court Interpreters in the Nevada Courts. - Pass the NCSC Oral Examination with a minimum score of 60% in all sections or score 7 or Advanced Low level in the Oral Proficiency Interview for candidates testing in a language for which there is not an NCSC Oral Examination. - Submit a Nevada Conditionally Approved Status Request. - Provide verification of Nevada courtroom observation (40 hours in total for the previous 12 months). - Submit one fingerprint card for a background check to be conducted prior to working in Nevada courts and successfully pass the criminal history check. - o Pay filing and processing fee as noted in the current fee schedule. - A passport photograph. - Has sworn to the oath set forth in NRS 50.054 and the Canons set forth in the Code of Professional Responsibility for Interpreters in Nevada Courts.

+The Nevada Supreme Court will invite candidates eligible for the Conditionally Approved level to apply to the Administrative Office of the Courts.
+Conditionally approved interpreters may work in Nevada Courts and should be called for work "only when there is a finding of a lack of a credentialed resource on the record."

+Candidates designated "Conditionally Approved" may remain in that status no longer than two years from the date the candidate is approved by the Nevada Supreme Court.
+If the candidate does not attempt to successfully pass the Oral Examinations during that period, their Conditionally Approved designation will not be extended.

+- Candidates may have their designation extended at the discretion of the program for an additional two years - Training Requirements for Conditionally Approved Designation: 6 credits.
+To be approved by the Nevada Supreme Court, 2 of the 6 credits must include ethics. - Training Requirements for Conditionally Approved Designation: 6 credits.
+To be approved by the Nevada Supreme Court, 2 of the 6 credits must include ethics

-Nevada Registered Court Interpreter - An interpreter for whom either no oral examination has been developed by the Council of Language Access Coordinators (CLAC) or no oral examination has been offered in his/her particular language.
-A Nevada Registered Court Interpreter has successfully satisfied all of the following requirements:
+Nevada Registered Court Interpreter - An interpreter for whom either no oral examination has been developed by the Council of Language Access Coordinators (CLAC) or no oral examination has been offered in his/her language.
+A Nevada Registered Court Interpreter has successfully satisfied all the following requirements:

-- Completed the Orientation Workshop for Interpreters in Nevada Courts; - Passed the NCSC Written Exam with a score of 80% or higher; - Underwent the Oral Proficiency Interview (OPI) by ALTA Language Services (ALTA) or Language Testing International (LTI) and received a score of 10 on ALTA's testing scale or a rating of "Advanced Mid" classification according to the American Council for Testing of a Foreign Language (ACTFL) Proficiency Guidelines by the LTI.
-The Nevada Credentialed Court Interpreter Program will permit an interpreter to take the OPI twice in a language within a twelve-month period; - Completed the Nevada court observation requirement of 40 hours; - Submit a Nevada Request for Credential Application to the Administrative Office of the Courts. - Submit two fingerprint cards; for a background check to be conducted prior to working in Nevada courts and successfully pass the criminal history check. - Pay filing and processing fee as noted in the current fee schedule. - A passport size photograph.
+- Completed the Nevada Written Orientation Workshop for Court Interpreters in the Nevada Courts. - Pass the NCSC Written Exam with a minimum score of 80%. - Completed the Oral Orientation Workshop for Court Interpreters in the Nevada Courts.
+Underwent the Oral Proficiency Interview (OPI) by ALTA Language Services (ALTA) or Language Testing International (LTI) and received a score of 8 on ALTA's testing scale or a rating of "Advanced Mid" classification according to the American Council for Testing of a Foreign Language (ACTFL) Proficiency Guidelines.
+The Nevada Certified Court Interpreter

+Program will permit an interpreter to take the OPI twice in a language within a twelve-month period.

-• Has sworn to the oath set forth in NRS 50.054 (see Section 4.5.2 below) and the Canons set forth in the Code of Professional Responsibility for Interpreters in Nevada Courts, administered by a judge holding office within the State of Nevada, an officer of the court, or judge's designee.
+- Provided verification of Nevada courtroom observation (40 hours in total for previous 12 months). - Submitted a Nevada Court Interpreter Certification or Registration Status Request to the Administrative Office of the Courts. - Submitted one fingerprint card for a background check and successfully passed the criminal history check.
+Has sworn to the oath set forth in NRS 50.054 and the Canons set forth in the Code of Professional Responsibility for Interpreters in Nevada Courts.